Internet access helps promote democracy.

 The constitution states that all citizens have the right to freely seek information, organise demonstrations, form political parties and practice their religion.

 Freedom of the press

-In 1766, Sweden became the first country in the world to permit freedom of the press.
-Freedom of the press is based on freedom of expression and speech — a central tenet of most democracies.
-Those in authority must be held accountable and all information must be freely available.
+Freedom of the press is based on freedom of expression and speech – a cornerstone of most democracies.
+In 1766, Sweden became the first country in the world to write freedom of the press into its constitution.
+The Freedom of the Press Act states that those in authority must be held accountable and all information must be freely available.
 The identities of sources who provide publishers, editors or news agencies with information are protected, and journalists can never be forced to reveal their sources.
-The law on freedom of expression was passed in 1991 to expand this protection to non-print media, such as television, film and radio.
-The law seeks to ensure a free exchange of views, information and artistic creativity.

-However, the right to express an opinion also brings with it responsibility.
-Freedom of speech, when abused, can be offensive, incite discrimination or violence, or have negative consequences for an individual or society.
-If a crime against the freedom of press or expression laws is suspected, the case is dealt with by the Office of the Chancellor of Justice, a non-political civil servant appointed by the government.
+But the right to express an opinion is not an absolute right.
+When abused, freedom of speech can be offensive, incite discrimination or violence, or have negative consequences for an individual or society.
+Suspected crimes against the freedom of press or expression laws are dealt with by the non-political Office of the Chancellor of Justice.

-In Sweden, human rights are protected primarily through three of the fundamental laws: the Instrument of Government, the Freedom of the Press Act and the Fundamental Law on Freedom of Expression.
-Public power should be exercised with respect for the equality of everyone and for the freedom and dignity of the individual.
-Public authorities should especially safeguard the right to work, housing and education, and should promote social welfare, security and a good environment for people to live in.
-Laws and other regulations may not lead to any citizen being disadvantaged because they belong to a minority, in terms of race, skin color, ethnic origin or sex.
+In Sweden, human rights are protected primarily through the Instrument of Government, the Freedom of the Press Act and the Fundamental Law on Freedom of Expression.
+Public power should be exercised with respect for the equality of everyone and the freedom and dignity of the individual.

 Openness on the internet